 Mariann and Edward waited two years after she graduated to get married.
 And although her parents were opposed to their daughter marrying an older man, her mother made the wedding dress, and mailed it to her for her Iowa wedding.

-Married for 30 years, the couple stayed a year in New York while Menges studied at the Art Students League, and spent summers teaching and painting in Martha’s Vineyard.
+Married for 30 years, the couple stayed a year in New Year while Menges studied at the Art Students League, and spent summers teaching and painting in Martha’s Vineyard.
 They also spent a year in Europe with their 13-year-old daughter, Kristen.
 There, the family traveled via Volkswagen camper to paint the different landscapes and changing of the seasons.

 “We painted in almost every European country and visited every church and art museum we could find,” Menges recalls.
 She says with very little money, they could not afford down sleeping bags so they slept in their clothes to keep warm.
 Meals were cooked on a Coleman burner.
 “We ate a lot of stew and canned foods with fancy European names,” she remembers, adding that they parked their van on the parking lots of famous European hotels.
 “We stayed at the finest hotels in Europe—unfortunately, it was only in their parking lots.
 I hope it was not sacrilegious that I washed dishes on the grounds across from the Vatican in Rome!”